BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Opportunities

 \subsection{Emerging Industry Scenarios}

 LLM has been increasingly used in a broad range of industry tasks with its in-context learning and reasoning ability~\cite{large-search-model, search-engine-meet-llm, meguellati2024how, zhao2024recommender, kim2024large, lingua-manga, how-llm}.
 Due to the large traffic of these tasks and the high cost of LLM inference, many of these tasks are processed in very large batch (or even offline) whose performance metric is mainly the throughput rather than latency.
 Take the snippet generation task~\cite{large-search-model, search-engine-meet-llm} in search engine as an example, which is to generate the snippet of the web document (web content) in the search result page according to both document and user query.
-An example prompt in a previous work~\cite{large-search-model} is: \textit{generate a short snippet based on the given Document to answer the given Query.
+An example prompt in industry~\cite{large-search-model} is: \textit{generate a short snippet based on the given Document to answer the given Query.
 Document: <...> Query: <...>}.
 Due to that it is hard to meet the SLO when performing the massive LLM inferences online, a common practice is to run the snippet generation task offline for the high-frequency web documents and queries, and retrieve the offline results during online serving when the corresponding document-query pair occurs.

 Many of the LLM-based information processing and management tasks show the characteristic of the shared prefix between the prompts of different requests, which comes from the nature that different tasks can perform on the same content (e.g., web document).
 Take the search engine task as an example, it may extract different information from the same web document so that the document can be a shared prefix in the prompt.
 Specifically, as for the snippet generation task, given that it is to extract the snippet of the document-query pair, a document can be the common prefix for different queries.
+There are many other industry tasks that fall into the offline processing mode with a common prefix.
+The very important offline ranking tasks for search and recommendation can use the prompt of \textit{"please evaluate the relevance of the document for the query, Query: <...>, Document: <...>"}, where each query corresponds to many documents and can be the common prefix.
+The Ads title rewrite task in industry can use the prompt of \textit{"given the Query and the Landing Page info, please refine the old title ‘xxx’ to get a better ad title.
+Landing Page: <...>, Query: <...>"}, where the landing page can be the common prefix and the computation is usually throughput critical.
+The offline labeling and scoring tasks in industry can have long system prompt and few shot examples, which can also be the common prefix in the prompt.